krzysztof-tys/tweak-your-system/README.md

 ⚔ Divide and conquer ⚔

 How do you eat an elephant?
 Well... you dont.
 Elephants are magnificent creatures.
 Don't eat them (unless you're in an extreme situation.)
-But, its a figure of speech - one bite at a time.
+But some people say - one bite at a time.

 Take a complex task.
 Let's say you want to become an actor in Hollywood 🎭